joeyates/green/README.md

 The implemented rules are marked with a check `✓`.

-When it is possible to transform the code to match the style guide, ExCop will do so.
+When it is possible to transform the code to match the style guide, Green will do so.
 However, it is not always possible to do so.
-In these cases, ExCop will leave the code as it is and print a warning.
+In these cases, Green will leave the code as it is and print a warning.

 ## Linting